依依不舍

 「依依不舍」 is mainly used in the following contexts:

-(At the graduation ceremony, the students reluctantly said goodbye to each other.)
+(After the graduation ceremony ended, the classmates said goodbye to each other reluctantly.)

 Additional Examples: